awsdocs/aws-deeplens-user-guide/doc_source/troubleshooting-device-registration.md

 **Unsupported Browser for the AWS DeepLens Console**
 +  Internet Explorer 11 on Windows 7

-## How to Ensure My AWS DeepLens 2019 Edition Device Is Detectable During Registration?<a name="troubleshooting-undetected-v1.1-device"></a>
+## How to Ensure My AWS DeepLens version 1\.1 Device Is Detectable During Registration?<a name="troubleshooting-undetected-v1.1-device"></a>

- When registering your AWS DeepLens 2019 Edition device, your computer may not detect the device after you've connected your device to your computer with a USB cable\.
+ When registering your AWS DeepLens version 1\.1 device, your computer may not detect the device after you've connected your device to your computer with a USB cable\.
 This would prevent your from completing the registration\.

  To ensure that your device can be detected, make sure the following conditions are met:
 + Your device is powered on\.